 - a.
-Tokyo
+Beijing

 - b.
-Delhi
+Shanghai

 - c.
-Manila
+Tokyo

 - d.
-Shanghai
+Delhi

 - e.
-Beijing
+Manila

 HUM 371 Biography of a City: Latin American Cities (Units: 3)

-Prerequisites: GE Areas A1, A2, A3, and B4 all with grades of C- or better or permission of the instructor.
+Prerequisites: GE Areas A1\, A2\, A3\, and B4\ all with grades of C- or better or permission of the instructor.

 Exploration of the cultural life and history of a particular Latin American city.
 Focus on significant historical moments, urban spaces, and arts and culture of the city in question.
 Cities to be specified in the Class Schedule.
 May be repeated when focal cities vary.
 Course Attributes:

-- · UD-C: Arts and/or Humanities
+- UD-C: Arts and/or Humanities

 - Global Perspectives

 Topics:

 - a.
+Mexico City

-Mexico City - b.
-Rio de Janeiro HUM 372 Critical Political Theory (Units: 4) Prerequisite: Upper-division standing or permission of the instructor.
+- b.
+Rio de Janeiro

+HUM 372 Critical Political Theory (Units: 4)

+Prerequisite: Upper-division standing or permission of the instructor.

 The critical tradition in political theory that responds to and differentiates itself from classical and modern canonical texts.

 (This course is offered as PLSI 372, HUM 372, and I R 372.
 Students may not repeat the course under an alternate prefix.)

-HUM 373 Biography of a City: European Cities (Units: 3) Prerequisites: GE Areas A1, A2, A3, and B4 all with grades of C- or better or permission of the instructor.
+HUM 373 Biography of a City: European Cities (Units: 3)

+Prerequisites: GE Areas A1\, A2\, A3\, and B4\ all with grades of C- or better or permission of the instructor.

 Exploration of the cultural life and history of a particular European city.
 Focus on significant historical moments, urban spaces, and arts and culture of the city in question.
 Cities to be specified in the Class Schedule.
 May be repeated when focal cities vary.
 Course Attributes:

-- · Global Perspectives

 - · UD-C: Arts and/or Humanities

+- Global Perspectives

 Topics:

 - a.
-Venice
+Paris

 - b.
-Paris
+London

 - c.
-London
+Berlin

 - d.
-Berlin
+Rome

 - e.
-Rome
+Naples

 - f.
-Moscow
+Florence

 - g.
-Istanbul
+Venice

 - h.
 Vienna

 - i.
-Florence
+Istanbul

-- i.
-Naples
+- j.
+Moscow

-HUM 374 Biography of a City: African and Middle Eastern Cities (Units: 3)

-Prerequisites: GE Areas A1, A2, A3, and B4 all with grades of C- or better or permission of the instructor.
+HUM 374 Biography of a City: African and Middle Eastern Cities (Units: 3) Prerequisites: GE Areas A1\, A2\, A3\, and B4\ all with grades of C- or better or permission of the instructor.

 Exploration of the cultural life and history of a particular African or Middle Eastern city.
 Focus on significant historical moments, urban spaces, and arts and culture of the city in question.
 Cities to be specified in the Class Schedule.
 May be repeated when focal cities vary.
 Course Attributes:

 - UD-C: Arts and/or Humanities

 - Global Perspectives

 Topics:

 - a.
-Kabul
+Cairo

 - b.
-Accra
+Alexandria

 - c.
 Lagos

 - d.
 Cape Town

 - e.
-Alexandria
+Accra

 - f.
-Cairo
+Kabul

 - g.
 Tehran

 HUM 375 Biography of a City: United States Cities (Units: 3)

-Prerequisites: GE Areas A1, A2, A3, and B4 all with grades of C- or better or permission of the instructor.
+Prerequisites: GE Areas A1\, A2\, A3\, and B4\ all with grades of C- or better or permission of the instructor.

 Exploration of the cultural life and history of a particular U.S. city.
 Focus on significant historical moments, urban spaces, and arts and culture of the city in question.
 Cities to be specified in the Class Schedule.
 May be repeated when focal cities vary.
 Course Attributes:

 - UD-C: Arts and/or Humanities

-- · Global Perspectives
+- Global Perspectives

 Topics:

 - a.
 Los Angeles

 - b.
 New York

 - c.
-New Orleans
+Chicago

 - d.
 Boston

 - e.
-Chicago
+New Orleans

 HUM 376 San Francisco (Units: 3)

-Prerequisites: GE Areas A1, A2, A3, and B4 all with grades of C- or better or permission of the instructor.
+Prerequisites: GE Areas A1\, A2\, A3\, and B4\ all with grades of C- or better or permission of the instructor.

 Explore San Francisco as a center of intellectual, social, and cultural life.
 May include field trips and tours.
 Course Attributes:

+- · UD-C: Arts and/or Humanities

 - · Environmental Sustainability

-- UD-C: Arts and/or Humanities

 HUM 379 Jerusalem (Units: 3)

-Prerequisites: GE Areas A1, A2, A3, and B4 all with grades of C- or better or permission of the instructor.
+Prerequisites: GE Areas A1\, A2\, A3\, and B4\ all with grades of C- or better or permission of the instructor.

 The dynamics of Jerusalem's intellectual, artistic, and social life with an emphasis on the great works that symbolize the contribution of that city to human culture.

 (This course is offered as HUM 379 and JS 379.
 Students may not repeat the course under an alternate prefix.)

 Course Attributes: